 You’re going to love this blackberry cobbler recipe, not only because it’s bursting with flavor but because it comes together in a jiff.
-There are two components, the blackberry syrup, and the cobbler dough that rises to a beautiful golden crust and absorbs the blackberry syrup.
+The blackberry filling is sweet and juicy and the cobbler dough rises to a beautiful golden crust.

 - Granulated sugar: The sugar will help to break down the berries and extract the juices so that it forms a syrup.
 You’ll also need some sugar for the blackberry cobbler dough.